jeffalainjohnson/sudoku_solver/README.txt

 In testing sudoku_solver on many problems published in the SF Chronicle and on sudoku websites, I have found that if the rules the program is using are held constant, there is only a weak correlation between a problem's rated difficulty and the number of passes the program needs to solve it.
 Higher-rated problems have slight tendency to require more passes.
 However, with most of its rules engaged, sudoku_solver solves some problems rated 6 by the SF Chronicle in 2-3 passes while taking 5-6 to solve problems the Chronicle rates as 4 or 5.
 The same is true of puzzles published on sudoku websites.

 Users can select which rules the program will use for a given sudoku.
 The only required rule is the most basic sudoku rule -- cells with only one digit in them rule out those options elsewhere in the same container (Rule O in sudoku_solver; aka Naked Single).
 The remaining rules are optional.
 One might expect that the more rules are made available to the program, the fewer passes it would need to solve sudokus.
+Again, that is somewhat true (see below).

+Rules 012
+7---31-6-
+---9-7-2-
+----6-41-
+-53---7--
+----4----
+--1---63-
+-16-9----
+-9-2-4---
+-2-31---8
+Hard (SF Chronicle 5, 6/16/2023)
+• solved in 4 passes with R0+R1+R2+R3+R4+R5+R6+R7+R8
+• solved in 4 passes with R0+R1+R2+R3+R4+R5+R6+R7
+• solved in 4 passes with R0+R1+R2+R3+R4+R5+R6
+• solved in 4 passes with R0+R1+R2+R3+R4+R5
+• solved in 5 passes with R0+R1+R2+R3+R5
+• solved in 6 passes with R0+R1+R2+R3+R4
+• solved in 7 passes with R0+R1+R2+R3
+• solved in 7 passes with R0+R1+R2
+• solved in 8 passes with R0+R1

-Again, that is somewhat true, but the correlation is weak.
+However, the correlation is weak.
 The program solves some sudokus -- even some rated as hard -- in about the same number of passes even if restricted to only the simplest deductive rules.
 For example, sudoku_solver solves the following sudoku, rated 5/6 (hard) by the SF Chronicle, in 5 passes with even with only its two most basic rules (see below):

-Rules 0124
+Rules 012
 7-2384---
 --17-63--
 -4-------